IbrahimKiria/Ibrahimkiria/README.md

 **🔎 About Me:**

-Experienced Finance Assistant with three years of specialized experience in a dynamic finance environment, supporting management accountants.
+Experienced Finance Expert with three years of specialized experience in a dynamic finance environment, supporting management accountants.
 Renowned for exceptional numerical accuracy, meticulous data management, and a deep understanding of accounting principles, including IFRS, budgeting, forecasting, and financial analysis.

 **💻 Technical Skills:**